nopnop2002/esp-idf-mpu6050-dmp/README.md

 ### GY-87
 GY-87 consists of three chips, MPU6050, HMC5883L and BMP180.
 The HMC5883L is 3-Axis magnetometer from Honeywell.
-The BMP180 is barometric pressure sensor from Bosch Sensortec.
+The BMP180 is Barometric Pressure Sensor from Bosch Sensortec.
 Since the HMC5883L is connected as a slave device of MPU6050, it is not recognized as an i2c device.

 ### M5 Product